douglatornell/2013-09-26-ubc/lessons/ubc-git-intro/tutorial.md

 Since we had already resolved the conflicts between the copies of `moons.txt` in the `master` and `moons` branches, Git brings the result over on its own.

+##Git tags -fix me

+## Git rebase

+Another way to merge changes.
+"In Git, there are two main ways to integrate changes from one branch into another: the merge and the rebase.
+In this section you’ll learn what rebasing is, how to do it, why it’s a pretty amazing tool, and in what cases you won’t want to use it."

+makes for a cleaner history.

+instead of merging you pretend that changes in one branch happened after another.

+Do not rebase commits that you have pushed to a public repository.

+When you rebase stuff, you’re abandoning existing commits and creating new ones that are similar but different.

 ## Exercises--intersperse in the doc ##